 Short meditation reduced stress levels in healthcare workers

-Rachel Radin from the University of California, San Francisco, and colleagues conducted a randomized clinical trial and found that daily short-term meditation (mindfulness practices) using an app significantly reduced stress and work-related strain in health care workers.
-The study involved 1,458 adult volunteers (average age 35.54 years; 80.8 percent women) employed at a large academic medical center who experienced mild to moderate stress and did not practice meditation on a regular basis.
-Randomly, 728 participants were assigned to practice mindfulness meditation using an app for 10 minutes daily for eight weeks, while the rest were assigned to do no meditation at all.
+Rachel Radin of the University of California, San Francisco, and colleagues conducted a randomized clinical trial and found that daily short-term mindfulness meditation (mindfulness practice) using an app significantly reduced stress and work-related strain in healthcare workers.
+The study involved 1,458 adult volunteers (average age 35.54 years; 80.8 percent women) employed at a large academic medical center who experienced mild to moderate stress and did not regularly practice meditation.
+728 participants were randomly assigned to practice mindfulness meditation using an app for 10 minutes daily for eight weeks; the rest were assigned to no meditation method.
 Results were assessed after eight weeks and four months.
-The results were published in the journal JAMA Network Open.
+The results were published in JAMA Network Open.

 From DrMoro